Aged Care Quality Standards

 How DTA can help

-Our award-winning Dementia-friendly environments service can help you create a dementia-friendly environment that is enjoyable and meaningful, taking into account a person’s lifestyle, background and interests, as well as being familiar and recognisable.
+DTA’s Environments Training Program can help you create a dementia-friendly environment that is enjoyable and meaningful, taking into account a person’s lifestyle, background and interests, as well as being familiar and recognisable.

 Online dementia courses